Skjold Class Missile Fast Patrol Boats, Norway

 In surface surveillance mode, the MRR-3D-NG can detect low and medium-level targets at ranges of up to 140km and in long-range 3D air surveillance mode targets up to 180km; in the self-defence mode, it can detect and track any threat within a radius of 60km.

-Skjold vessels will be equipped with the MASS (multi-ammunition soft-kill) decoy system from Rheinmetall Waffe Munition (formerly Buck Neue Technologien) of Germany.
+Skjold vessels are equipped with the MASS (multi-ammunition soft-kill) decoy system from Rheinmetall Waffe Munition (formerly Buck Neue Technologien) of Germany.
 MASS can launch up to 32 omni-spectral projectiles in a time-staggered configuration against anti-ship missiles and guided projectiles.
 The MASS decoy covers radar, infrared, electro-optic, laser and ultraviolet wavebands.

-Gas turbine propulsion engines
+Gas turbine (CODAG) propulsion engines

-The main propulsion is by waterjet, which gives a very shallow draught and extraordinary manoeuvring capabilities.
 The waterjets are normally driven by gas turbines but may also be driven by small diesel engines in order to reduce infrared signature.
 The waterjet nozzles can be moved independently to manoeuvre the Skjold sideways without side propellers or bow propellers.
-The Skjold retains its ability to turn through very sharp angles even at high speed.
+The Skjold retains its ability to turn through very sharp angles, even at high speeds.

 The prototype has a CODAG (combined diesel and gas turbine) propulsion system, with two Rolls-Royce Allison 571KF gas turbine engines, each rated at 6,000kW (8,160hp), driving two Kamewa water jets and two auxiliary engines, MTU 6R 183 TE52 rated at 275kW.
-These provide a maximum speed of over 100km/h (55kt).
+These provide a maximum speed of more than 100km/h (55kt).

 Two MTU 12V TE92 lift fan engines, rated at 735kW, drive the air into the air cushion between the hulls.
-A computer controlled ride control system controls the air cushion at a 0.5m water column pressure.

-The Global Naval Surface Combatants and Warfare Systems Market 2011-2021
+Global Naval Surface Combatants and Warfare Systems Market 2011-2021

 This project forms part of our recent analysis and forecasts of the global naval surface combatants and warfare systems market available from our business information platform Strategic Defence Intelligence.
 For more information click here or contact us: EMEA: +44 20 7936 6783; Americas: +1 415 439 4914; Asia Pacific: +61 2 9947 9709 or via email.